Differences Between Doing Business in Europe and Doing Business in the USA

 The Americans too tend to think of Europe as a single entity.
 The impression seems to be that the Europeans all live close to one another, they have a relatively shared history and as a consequence they must all be the same.
 As we know, this is simply not true and a guaranteed way to start an argument is to tell one native of a European country that they are exactly the same as their neighbours.

-Market Entry and Etiquette
+Market entry and etiquette

 If you intend to do this on your own, research, research, research is the only way forward.
 This applies equally to whether you’re a European country trying to enter the US market or vice versa.